attrace/homepage/about/attrace-token.md

 ### Distribution

-The token is distributed accross a number of segments with the purpose of enabling development, organic growth and promotion.
-Please find more information in this Medium blog post.
+The token is distributed across a number of segments to enable development, organic growth and promotion.

 <PieChart/>